rarimo/rarime-rust-sdk/docs/MacOS-clang-install.md

 - If an error occurs due to macOS version restrictions, follow the steps below to modify the installer and complete the installation successfully.

+> **Note:** Please ensure you are exclusively utilizing the official Apple Clang toolchain installed via associated
+> Command Line Tools.
+>
+> DO NOT attempt to use any third-party or custom compiler installations, such as those provided by package managers
+> like Homebrew.
+>
+>Using alternative toolchains will result in unexpected build failures, linker errors, and dependency incompatibilities.
+> Use only Apple Clang.

 # Installing Standalone Clang on macOS (When the Default Installer Fails)

 If you encounter issues installing **Standalone Clang** due to macOS version restrictions, you can manually adjust the